SQL-Library/SQL-Library-v2/METHODS.md

 ### `Deletable.deleteTable(STRING_TABLE_NAME_HERE);`

 - might need to make a parser to make sql commands universal which the parser identifies which operation is taking place and uses the classes accordingly

 # planned methods:
 create:
 - create table ✅
-- create a new item and append data to table
+- create a new item and append data to table ✅ (check types later on)
 - create new column

 read: